 Throughout his career, David’s main sport has been polo, and he is a playing member of highly renowned Cowdray Park Polo Club.

-Having lived and worked in Argentina, Hong Kong and New Zealand, David has gained valuable experience in different methods of design and construction, and an understanding of factors such as climate and culture which influence the needs of individual projects.
+Having lived and worked in Argentina, Hong Kong and New Zealand, David has gained valuable experience in different horse training methods, and an understanding of factors such as climate and culture which influence the needs of individual projects.

 He has been involved in the design and construction of equestrian sites with budgets ranging between £500,000 and £10 million.
 His mission to provide a highly personal service, and bring creative projects to life.